Noise-robust proofs of quantum network nonlocality: Discussion

 \section{Discussion}

 We have derived noise-robust proofs of quantum nonlocality in the triangle network without inputs.
 Our key ingredient is a result of approximate rigidity for parity token (PTC) local distributions.
-This allowed us to obtain bounds on the admissible noise for a general family of quantum distributions that we introduced, generalizing the RGB4 distributions \cite{Renou_2019}.
+These methods can be applied to an arbitrary noisy distribution.
+In particular, we illustrate the relevance of the method by obtaining bounds on the admissible noise for a general family of quantum distributions that we introduced, generalizing the RGB4 distributions \cite{Renou_2019}.
 We characterized noise-robustness in terms of limited visibility for the source states, considering dephasing and white noise.
 Alternatively, we can also characterize distributions in the vicinity of a target distribution, via a bound on the total-variation distance.

 Our work opens different perspectives.
 First, it would be interesting to see if our methods can be applied to larger networks and distributions satisfying PTC.
 This may lead to proofs of network nonlocality that are more robust to noise compared to the present results.